The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Narrative Frameworks (RQ1a)

-Experiential evidence strategies use personal experiences to persuade, comprising a considerable proportion (34.36\%) and significantly increasing in short videos (+8.97\%).
-Creators often share faith conversions, life improvements from religious practice, miracles or supernatural experiences, and success stories from religious community members.
-Buddhist videos share inner peace and wisdom growth from meditation; Islamic videos narrate pilgrimage experiences.
-A pilgrim displays the complete record from Sichuan-Tibet line to Lhasa in a video, arriving at Potala Palace with tears streaming down his face.
-"Now I understand gratitude and resilience more than when I started."
-The preference for authenticity and personal narratives on short video platforms makes them ideal for this strategy.
-Creators enhance credibility and appeal through temporal contrasts with historical materials.
+\textbf{Authority Dependence} strategies dominate religious videos (42.27\%), reflecting the central role of classic texts and religious leaders in religious communication.
+Christian videos extensively quote biblical verses, Islamic videos cite Quran and Hadith, and Buddhist videos reference Buddha's teachings.
+Islamic videos show most prominence (47.87\%), often displaying Arabic scripture with translations while an imam explains its application to daily life.
+This strategy significantly decreases in short videos (-10.52\%), as authority citations are compressed into soundbites that may weaken persuasive depth. \textbf{Experiential Evidence} strategies (34.36\%) use personal experiences to persuade, significantly increasing in short videos (+8.97\%).
+Creators share faith conversions, life improvements from religious practice, and miraculous experiences.
+A pilgrim displays the journey from the Sichuan-Tibet line to Lhasa, arriving at the Potala Palace with tears: “Now I understand gratitude and resilience more than when I started.”
+The preference for authenticity on short video platforms makes them ideal for this strategy.